 Sargent swallowed it all.
 He published three books on spiritualism, The Proof Palpable of Immortality, The Scientific Basis of Spiritualism and Planchette, or the Despair of Science.
-The Planchette was a predecessor of the Ouija Board.
+The Planchette preceded the Ouija Board.
 It was a small platform that held a pencil and people could use it to write messages from spirits.

 Sargent’s books were filled with his own personal experiences as well as historical references to spiritual phenomena.
 Sargent died in 1880, and there is no record of his having contacted the living after death.
 As for Conant, Mumler and the Fox sisters, all were pretty well debunked.

-Mumler, who caused a national stir with his photograph of the ghost of Abraham Lincoln, had been brought to trial for fraud in 1869.
-Though not convicted, his career as a ghost photographer was ended.
+Mumler, who caused a national stir with his photograph of the ghost of Abraham Lincoln, went to trial for fraud in 1869.
+Though not convicted, the trial ended his career as a ghost photographer.